jfbloom22/custom-gpt-api-oauth/README.md

     run `pnpm dev`.
 For some reason it tries to call app.listen() a second time despite the fact that it does not do this in production.
 * When deploying to vercel, there are type build errors related to Prisma.
     They are ignorable.

+## Contributing

+PRs are welcome.
+Please feel free to submit a PR or an issue.

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.